itsjennaz/cs386-group1/deliverables/D7-V&V.md

 9. Why did you give it this score?
 Because it looks unfinished
 10. Is there anything you would like to add if you were a shopper trying to get notified about a restock?
 Have reviews from customers on the homepage about our website saying, “AlertX was able to get me an exclusive graphics card, which is usually hard to get!”
+Maybe being able to create a profile to see the items that I have saved for a restock would be nice.

 ### Reflections
 **User: Rhianna Pedro**
-(will add later)
+The feedback from Rhianna, we realized that we needed a much more appealing design to our website.
+Her initial thoughts on the website were mostly about appearance.
+The more she looked at it, the more she kept talking about wanting more color and pictures.
+We didn't have much time to fully make the website look appealing or nice, and that's what she noticed as well.

 **User: Kolin Galidiano**
-(will add later)
+Kolin's feedback focused on the appearance of the website and functionality.
+He also noticed that the website looked plain but he liked the simplicty of the webpage and how it was easy to navigate everything.
+However, he did make some suggestions about what we could add to our webpage.
+He said that we could add more products and some reviews to the home page about customers liking our application so that people are more attracted to our services.
+He also suggested a "Profile" page for users to save the items they want restock notifications on.
+Kolin really looks forward to AlertX being more developed and having a bigger reputation.

 Grading: 18 points.
 Criteria: adequate script, adequate report of the results, adequate reflection, language.